 A couple of months before his death in 1967, John Coltrane went into the studio with drummer Rashied Ali to record some of the most free recordings he’s ever made, the freest of free jazz.
 Perhaps this freeness is due to the absence of other tonal instruments, leaving Coltrane untethered to harmony and 100% free to play whatever raw, unhindered creativity flows through him.

-Music inspired by a break-up is nothing new.
-Usually this music is just the result of the artist trying to … More
+Released in 2015 on One Little Indian Records Format: LP Review Music inspired by a break-up is nothing new.
+Usually this … More